 - Monitor email activity.
 Monitor email activity for signs of suspicious behaviour, such as unexpected emails from known contacts or requests for sensitive information or funds.

 - Maintain up-to-date software.
-Keep all software, including email client and anti-virus software, up-to-date to ensure that vulnerabilities are patched promptly.
+Keep all software, including email clients and anti-virus software, up-to-date to ensure that vulnerabilities are patched promptly.

 By taking these steps, you can reduce the risks of BEC and minimise the impact of an attack once it occurs.
 Being proactive about information security is essential, as BEC attacks are becoming increasingly common and sophisticated.